-The course includes the study of human diseases and the mechanisms that govern them, providing a comprehensive nursing approach to common alterations in body systems.
+A combination course of the study of pathophysiology and pharmacology with emphasis on the nursing process, the first course in a two-sequence course preparation.
+This course includes the study of human diseases and the mechanisms that govern them, providing a comprehensive nursing approach to common alterations in body systems.
 Mechanisms and theories related to the development of disease and alterations in body function of individuals throughout the life span are presented.
 This course focuses on etiology, clinical presentation, implications, and appropriate treatment of the disease processes emphasizing nursing application.
 The course is organized with the inclusion of the nursing process, and consistently examines pathological conditions, and the rationale for nursing interventions within the framework of nursing practice.
-Prerequisite: Completion of Semester 1 Nursing Courses
+Including in this course, is a comprehensive focus on pathophysiology and the relationship of pharmacologic and non-pharmacologic regimens in patient care and nursing clinical practice.
+Focus of this course includes pharmacologic therapeutics used to treat the patient in a holistic manner.
+The course reviews general principles, theories, and facts